-Originally built in 1772 as part of an adjoining brewery, this building in the heart of Clonakilty town has been a restaurant for the last decade.
+Originally built in 1772 as part of an adjoining brewery, this building in the heart of Clonakilty town has been a restaurant for over a decade.